-Years 1 & 2 1&2 Strategies \$ 9 % Early Learning & Care \$12,800,000 64% 1: Provide funds for small capital projects to expand, renovate, or reput learning & care slots in a mixed-delivery system. pose buildings to o increase early 2: Coordinate current and develop additional pathways to ensure a stak workforce to deliver high-quality programs for children. ble early learning & care 3: Improve access to early learning & care through subsidies that reduce the cost of programs for children from families which are cost-burdened.
-4: Ensure access to early learning and care by promoting the expansion and retention of the early learning & care workforce.
-5: Create regional early learning & care hubs that include shared administrative services, colocated early learning and other services for children and families, and support for smaller providers in the County (i.e. the "hub and spoke model").
-6: Support innovative approaches to meet various Healthy Children's Fund goals related to Early Learning & Care. to Early
+Years 1 & 2

+Strategies \$ %

+Early Learning & Care \$12,800,000 64%

+- 1: Provide funds for small capital projects to expand, renovate, or repurpose buildings to increase early learning & care slots in a mixed-delivery system. - 2: Coordinate current and develop additional pathways to ensure a stable early learning & care workforce to deliver high-quality programs for children. - 3: Improve access to early learning & care through subsidies that reduce the cost of programs for children from families which are cost-burdened. - 4: Ensure access to early learning and care by promoting the expansion and retention of the early learning & care workforce. - 5: Create regional early learning & care hubs that include shared administrative services, colocated early learning and other services for children and families, and support for smaller providers in the County (i.e. the "hub and spoke model"). - 6: Support innovative approaches to meet various Healthy Children's Fund goals related to Early Learning & Care.